up42/docs/source/up42-blocks/data/pleiades.rst

 .. meta::
-   :description: UP42 data blocks: Pléaides block description
+   :description: UP42 data blocks: Pléiades block description
    :keywords: Pléiades 1A/1B, Airbus Defense & Space, AOI clipped, block description

 .. _pleiades-aoiclipped-block:

 Pléiades Streaming
 ==================
-Please see the `block details page <https://marketplace.up42.com/block/18d09f1a-3197-4c27-a15a-54d099c31435>`_ for context.
+For more information, please read the `block description <https://marketplace.up42.com/block/18d09f1a-3197-4c27-a15a-54d099c31435>`_.

 Block type: ``DATA``

-This block provides pansharpened Pleiades HR imagery clipped to all tiles intersecting a given bounding box or AOI on a given zoom level.
+This block provides pansharpened Pléiades HR imagery clipped to all tiles intersecting a given bounding box or AOI on a given zoom level.
 The part of the image that does not intersect with these tiles will be black.
 The block outputs a single GeoTIFF file and will store the AOI within the output feature geometry.

 The available output bands of the Pleiades block are: red, green, blue.
-Pansharpened Pleiades HR imagery has a spatial resolution of 0.5x0.5m.
+Pansharpened Pléiades HR imagery has a spatial resolution of 0.5x0.5m.

 Supported parameters
 --------------------

-For more information on supported filters, see :ref:`query filter section  <filters>`.
+For more information, please read the section :ref:`Data source query filters  <filters>`.

 * ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``bbox`` **or** ``intersects`` **or** ``contains``.